Carbon Footprint reporting methodology

 Greenhouse gas emissions

-Google calculates greenhouse gas emissions on an hourly basis, multiplying location-specific energy use by a grid electricity carbon emission intensity factor.
+Google calculates location-based greenhouse gas emissions on an hourly basis, multiplying location-specific energy use by a grid electricity carbon emission intensity factor.
 Calculations are denominated in kilograms of carbon dioxide equivalent (kgCO2e), the worldwide standard for greenhouse gas emission reporting.

-Allocation to SKUs
+Electricity footprint allocation to SKUs

 Every Google Cloud product is consumed as customer-facing product units, identified by their unique SKUs.
 Google links each SKU to the internal service that provides it (which often has a one-to-one mapping to the equivalent Google Cloud product).
 Not all Google Cloud products are covered by the Carbon Footprint report because this mapping isn't always possible.
-SKU usage is the primary means of allocating each Google Cloud product's total gross carbon footprint amongst its customers.
+SKU usage is the primary means of allocating each Google Cloud product's total electricity carbon footprint amongst its customers.

 Google first quantifies each SKU's gross footprint.
-An internal service's gross carbon footprint is divided amongst its SKUs proportional to their usage (quantity purchased) and list prices (all in US dollars), while also accounting for different carbon intensities in each location where the internal service is deployed.
+An internal service's carbon footprint is divided amongst its SKUs proportional to their usage (quantity purchased) and list prices (all in US dollars), while also accounting for different carbon intensities in each location where the internal service is deployed.
 This apportionment is solved as a series of equations that satisfy the following principles:

 - SKUs for a given internal service deployed in the same location have gross carbon footprints that are proportional to their list price